 "Now you are the body of Christ and individually members of it."
 1 Corinthians 12:27

-First, if you have not already done so, you must turn from your sins and place your faith in the Lord Jesus Christ.
-(Visit The Gospel for more information on how to become a Christian.)
+First, if you have not already done so, you must turn from your sins and place your faith in the Lord Jesus Christ for the forgiveness of sins and hope of eternal life.
+We would love to talk with you to help clarify the gospel and the claims of Christ (see Gospel Study below, or visit The Gospel for more information on how to become a Christian.)

 Second, you must attend the membership course.
 In this course we want to more fully introduce you to what it means to partner with Arlington Baptist in membership and ministry.
 The class covers our church's mission and ministry, statement of faith, church covenant, leadership, worship philosophy, and much more.
 It is offered every Sunday morning as a five-week Sunday School class.
 Our hope is to slow you down just enough to help you understand our church with greater depth and what is expected of you as a member.

 After you complete the membership course, you would then fill out a membership application.
 Candidates for membership will write their personal testimony and answer a few other questions.
 The primary purpose of the membership application (and the membership conversation with the pastors to follow) is to verify that candidates are followers of Christ who align with our basic beliefs.

 Next, you must meet with the pastors for a membership conversation.
 The pastors want to get to know you better, hear your understanding of the gospel, hear about how God has worked in your life, and answer any questions you may have about the church.
 You would then sign the statement of faith and church covenant.
 Then, at a regularly scheduled elders' meeting, the elders will review your testimony.
 Upon receiving their collective approval, your application proceeds to the next step: congregational affirmation.